qianghan/Kevin/README.md

 kevin --mode query --query "What are the admission requirements for McGill University?"  # One-off query

 # OTHER OPTIONS:
-# Start the web interface
+# Start the standard web interface (direct core integration)
 kevin --mode web

 # Start the REST API server
-kevin --mode api                              # Run the API server with defaults kevin --mode api --host 0.0.0.0 --port 8000   # Specify host and port kevin --mode api --reload --debug             # Enable development mode
+kevin --mode api                              # Run the API server with defaults kevin --mode api --host localhost --port 8000   # Specify host and port kevin --mode api --reload --debug             # Enable development mode

+# Start the API-based web UI (connects to the API server)
+kevin --mode webapi                           # Start the Web UI with defaults kevin --mode webapi --host localhost --port 8501  # Specify host and port kevin --mode webapi --api-url http://api-server:8000  # Connect to a different API server

 # Enable web search for a query
 kevin --mode query --query "What are the latest COVID policies at UBC?" --web-search